 Budgeting will help you build decision-making skills and reach your financial and academic goals.
 Budgeting keeps your finances under control, shows when you need to make adjustments to your spending, and helps you decide where your money goes instead of wondering where it all went.

 Your true cost of attendance is unique to you as an individual.
 Cost starts with the tuition and fees UWF charges per credit hour.
 But what you actually pay depends on how many classes you take, your choice of housing and meal plans, and indirect costs like textbooks and transportation.
 For more information, review our cost of attendance estimates.
+If you have made the decision to live in campus housing, please review housing rates to determine which options meet your financial expectations.

 The Estimated Direct Cost Calculator will help you calculate your estimated direct costs.
 Your costs may change based on how many credit hours you take, your meal plan selection and whether you live on campus.